redsanket/spark/external/oozie/guide/cookbook.rst

 If you have a Java Maven project which uses an Oozie client or core library, you can use Oozie Maven artifacts.
 Given below is the Maven repository and dependency settings for your POM file.
+The ``oozie.version`` used in this example is ``4.4.1.3.1411122125``.
+See `Grid Versions <http://twiki.corp.yahoo.com/view/Grid/GridVersions>`_ to determine the Oozie version for a particular cluster.

 POM XML
 ~~~~~~~